 This route opened on 1 December 2020.
 Individuals need to be endorsed by a relevant and competent body, and can stay in the UK for up to five years at a time.

 Applicants can also work in the UK on a Global Talent Visa if they’ve won an eligible award, and can benefit from a quicker endorsement process as part of a fast-track STEM scheme.

 To get a Global Talent Visa, individuals may need to apply for an ‘endorsement’, as well as for the visa itself.
 However, they do not need to apply for an endorsement if they’ve won an eligible award, this will allow them to apply for the visa straight away.

 If an endorsement is needed, the application process will depend on whether an eligible job offer as an academic or researcher is in place, whether the skilled worker has an individual fellowship, a research grant approved by UKRI, or an application that is being peer reviewed.

-It is also necessary to pay the healthcare surcharge as part of any application - this is usually £624 per year for each person applying (following an announcement by the UK government in December 2023).
+It is also necessary to pay the Immigration Healthcare Surcharge (IHS) as part of any application - from 6 February 2024 this will be £1035 per year for each person applying (following an announcement by the UK government in December 2023).

 For full details on eligibility and application, please see GOV.UK.